“Truly divine incarnation, or the avatar doctrine, constituted the grandest mystery of every old religious system!”

 HPB concludes her words on these highly sacred subjects with the pertinent observation that “It is not lawful to say any more, for the time has not yet come when nations are prepared to hear the whole truth.
 The old religions are full of mysteries, and to demonstrate some of them would surely lead to an explosion of hatred, followed, perhaps, by bloodshed and worse.”

-This need not be a cause for sorrow, however, as saying that no new Avatar will appear does not mean that the Masters and Initiates who are already with us – and who, as we have seen, are not Avatars – are going to disappear.
+But even if one believes no Avatar has appeared recently, nor will anytime soon, this does not mean that the Masters and Initiates who are already with us – and who, as we have seen, are not Avatars – are going to disappear.
 On the contrary, it is said that They will continue to help, guide, and teach humanity, as much as Karma and the Law of Cycles allows.
 Having read this article, one ought now to be very clear as to the distinction between “Avatars” and “Masters” or “Nirmanakayas.”
 But it is the case that so much has already been given to the world by the Masters – and by those Avatars who have come – that humanity’s pressing need right now is to study, apply, spread, popularise, and put into action in all avenues of life those teachings.
 Until then, how can we justifiably expect anything further?

 “The Cycle of Avatars includes several smaller ones.
 The greater are those marked by the appearance of Rama and Krishna among the Hindus, of Menes among the Egyptians, of Zoroaster among the Persians, and of Buddha to the Hindus and other nations of the East.
 Buddha is the last of the great Avatars and is in a larger cycle than is Jesus of the Jews, for the teachings of the latter are the same as those of Buddha and tinctured with what Buddha had taught to those who instructed Jesus.
 Another great Avatar is yet to come, corresponding to Buddha and Krishna combined.” (“The Ocean of Theosophy” p.
 119-120)